slidoapp/dbt-coverage/README.md

 Total                                                 15/27     55.6%
 ```

-Compute doc coverage for a subset of tables, print it and write it to `coverage-doc.json` file.
-The same can be done
+Use multiple paths.
+The same can be done with `--model-path-exclusion-filter`.
-with `--model-path-exclusion-filter`.

 ```console
 $ dbt-coverage compute doc --cov-report coverage-doc.json --model-path-filter models/orders.sql --model-path-filter models/staging/